AtzoriMarco/tutorialOF/README.md

 3. the estimate of the continuity error.
 4. the time elapsed from the beginning of the simulation.

-The tutorial cavity with its default settings will create an outpost at five times (0.1, 0.2, 0.3, 0.4 and 0.5), which you can see after running the simulation.
+The tutorial cavity with its default settings will create an outpost of five times (0.1, 0.2, 0.3, 0.4 and 0.5), which you can see after running the simulation.

 ### Additional material:
 If you are interested in OpenFOAM, take advantage of the documentation available online.
 In particular, I recommend the official websites of different distributions of the code, such as [OpenFOAM foundation](https://openfoam.org/resources/) and [ESI-OpenCFD](https://openfoam.com/documentation/).
 You may also find of great interest tutorials created by consultants such as [Wolf Dynamics](http://www.wolfdynamics.com/tutorials.html).